Hierogifle/ai-odyssey/Odysse_IA.md

 <a name="mithen1996"></a>
 - Mithen, S. (1996). _The prehistory of the mind: The cognitive origins of art, religion and science_ .
 London: Thames & Hudson.
 <a name="wynn2012"></a>
-- Wynn, T., & Coolidge, F. L. (2012). _How to think like a Neanderthal: The cognitive archaeology of the Middle Paleolithic_.
-Oxford University Press.
+- Wynn, T., & Coolidge, F. L. (2012).
+How to think like a Neanderthal: The cognitive archaeology of the Middle Paleolithic. _Oxford University Press_.